ak47/my_dev_tooling/pr_notifier/README.md

 # Set to false to include all PRs regardless of check status
 FILTER_FAILED_CHECKS=true

+# Morning listing of all PRs pending review (true/false)
+# Set to true to send a daily morning summary of all PRs pending your review
+# This runs once per day and shows all PRs where you are requested as a reviewer
+# Honors INCLUDE_DRAFTS and FILTER_FAILED_CHECKS settings
+MORNING_REVIEW_LISTING=true

 # GitHub CLI path (optional - will use system PATH if not set)
 GITHUB_CLI_PATH="/usr/local/bin"